"Scars are a map of your heart's adventures."

 Prognosis

-1 in 3,800 have hlhs
+1 in 15,000 have avsd like this

 Living with HLHS...

-In honoring all the heart warriors we've known but lost, we acknowledge the silent battles they fought and the indelible marks they left on our hearts.
-Each child that's been lost to congenital heart disease reminds us of the preciousness of life and the strength found in adversity.
-We thank God for the ability to be able to find something good in every situation, understanding that even through loss, there's a lesson of love, resilience, and the sacredness of each moment we share with our son.
-We are profoundly grateful for this time, making amazing memories, and cherishing every heartbeat, knowing how fortunate we are to witness such courage and joy amidst the challenges.
+In memory of our heart warrior buddies we've lost, Madelyn and Blaine (Levi's 2nd cousin), we acknowledge the battles they fought and the indelible marks they left on our hearts.
+Each child that's been lost with congenital heart disease reminds us of the preciousness of life and the strength found in adversity.
+We thank God for the ability to have been able to know them, understanding that even through loss, there's a lesson of love, resilience, and the sacredness of each moment.

 "Therefore we do not lose heart.
 Even though our outward man is perishing, yet the inward man is being renewed day by day.
 For our light affliction, which is but for a moment, is working for us a far more exceeding and eternal weight of glory, while we do not look at the things which are seen, but at the things which are not seen.
 For the things which are seen are temporary, but the things which are not seen are eternal."